 Since we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast to our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who has similarly been tested in every way, yet without sin.
 So let us confidently approach the throne of grace to receive mercy and to find grace for timely help.

-We get the benefit of encountering others in our fellowship who can sympathize with our weakness and have been tested in similar ways.
-We can share openly and honestly about the spiritual journey we are on through our recovery.
+We get the benefit of encountering others in our fellowship who know what we're going through and have been tested in similar ways.
+We can share openly and honestly about our spiritual journey through family recovery.
 Our time together produces unity, companionship, and guidance.
 Together, we look to Christ for direction and confidently approach the throne of grace to receive mercy and find grace for timely help.

 Feelings of shame and unworthiness can be a barrier to this step and the spiritual progress we make in recovery.
-Stuck in our black-and-white thinking, we may expect that if we put in the time and energy, that we will get a certain result: healed relationships, financial stability, self-esteem, or renewed honor in the workplace or in our families.
-These results will come, but only if we look beyond them and keep our gaze fixed on Christ.
+Stuck in our black-and-white thinking, we may expect that if we put in the time and energy, that we will get a certain result: healed relationships, financial stability, esteem, or the sobriety of our loved ones.
+These results will come in God's time, but only if we look beyond them and keep our gaze fixed on Christ.